-This issue is on every voter’s mind, and it’s what Maine needs more than anything
+The four-letter word every candidate should be caught saying in 2018

 Jobs.

 Every poll I’ve seen in Maine for the last decade shows Mainers consider jobs and the economy to be the No. 1 issue.
 By a wide margin, too.
-No matter what issues are driving the day — war, terrorism, stock market crashes, etc — jobs and the economy always poll at the top of the list.
+No matter what issues are driving the day — war, terrorism, stock market crashes, etc. — jobs and the economy always poll at the top of the list.

 And it’s no accident that Maine voters care primarily about jobs.
 Our state has lagged economically for so long, and the one thing that would improve every voter’s life is a better job.